Menziess/snapstream/docs/source/examples.rst

 Examples
 ============

-Can't find what you seek?
-Create a `new issue <https://github.com/Menziess/snapstream/issues/new>`_.

 Spin up a local kafka broker using `docker-compose.yml <https://github.com/Menziess/snapstream/blob/master/docker-compose.yml>`_ to follow along:

 .. code-block:: bash

   docker compose up broker -d

+Can't find what you seek?
+Create a `new issue <https://github.com/Menziess/snapstream/issues/new>`_.

 Topic
 -----

-To produce and consume data from kafka, create a Topic instance.
+Topic can be used to send and receive kafka messages.

-- A message is sent to kafka by calling ``topic`` as a function
+- Data is sent to kafka when ``topic`` is called as a function

 ::